Domsal2002/AutoTok/README.md

 - **server**: Manages story data using a Flask server.
 - **Thumbnail Generator Imager**: Generates thumbnails with text overlay.

-## Getting Started

-1. **Setup Environment**: Ensure you have Python and the required libraries installed.
-2. **Configure API Keys**: Set up your OpenAI and Eleven Labs API keys in the configuration files.
-3. **Run the Server**: Start the Flask server to manage story data.
-4. **Generate Stories and Videos**: Use the provided scripts to generate stories and create videos.

-For detailed instructions, refer to the individual script files and their comments.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.

 ## License

 This project is licensed under the MIT License.